Erika Uyterhoeven: Early life and education

-Uyterhoeven was born on July 26, 1986 to a single mother born in Japan.
-Her mother was a union flight attendant, and has cited the rise of neoliberalism and the decline of the labor movement beginning in the 1980s as formative for her political development.
+Uyterhoeven was born on July 26, 1986, to a single mother born in Japan.
+Her mother was a union flight attendant, and Uyterhoeven has cited the rise of neoliberalism and the decline of the labor movement beginning in the 1980s as formative for her political development.
+Her father was a professor at Harvard Business School.

 Uyterhoeven attended Wayland High School in Wayland, Massachusetts, graduating in 2004.
 She received her bachelor's degree from Wellesley College in 2010, and received a master’s degree from the University of Toulouse in 2014.
 In 2019, Uyterhoeven graduated with a master’s in business administration (MBA) from Harvard Business School.

 Political career

 In 2020, Uyterhoeven ran to replace retiring incumbent Denise Provost as the member of the Massachusetts House of Representatives 27th Middlesex district.
 Running as a self-described democratic socialist, Uyterhoeven's successful campaign emphasized support for increased government transparency.

 She previously organized with Momentum, a socialist organization in the United Kingdom.
 Uyterhoeven is a member of the Democratic Socialists of America (DSA).

-Uyterhoeven is currently running for reelection in the 2022 election, and successfully won versus a primary challenger.
+Uyterhoeven ran successfully reelection in the 2022 election, after successfully winning the nomination against a primary challenger.
+Her campaign literature cited endorsements from the Massachusetts Nurses Association, the Massachusetts Teachers Association, Reproductive Equity Now, Massachusetts AFL-CIO, SEIU Local 509, Somerville Municipal Employees Assoc., United Auto Workers, IBEW 2222, Boston DSA, Massachusetts Sierra Club, Progressive Massachusetts, and LIUNA (Laborers International Union North America).